Fringe Society publishes 2018 Annual Review

 Achievements in 2018 include the delivery of the Fringe Days Out scheme for the second year, providing 31 charities and community groups with £50,000 of Fringe ticket vouchers and free bus day tickets to allow their service users to experience the magic of the Fringe, free of charge.

-Accessibility for both artists and audiences was at the core of the Society’s agenda with developments including sensory backpacks for adults and children on the autism spectrum, BSL-interpreted performances on the High Street, and the provision of a fully accessible Changing Place facility in the heart of the Old Town for the second year.
+Accessibility for both artists and audiences was at the core of the Society’s agenda with developments including sensory backpacks for autistic adults and children, BSL-interpreted performances on the High Street, and the provision of a fully accessible Changing Place facility in the heart of the Old Town for the second year.

 In partnership with Virgin Money, the street events on the Royal Mile were transformed to better reflect the creative and diverse artists that come from all over the world to perform there.
 The redevelopment included fully accessible stages and viewing areas, cashless payments for street performers, and green initiatives which turned litter into renewable energy.